simpixelated/simpixelated.com/src/posts/custom-date-formatting-in-eleventy.md

 })
 ```

 This works, but is obviously fairly complicated.
-So I bit the bullet and updated the format of the dates in ever single one of my blog posts to be consistent so I could get back to a single line filter.
+So I bit the bullet and updated the format of the dates in every single one of my blog posts to be consistent so I could get back to a single line filter.
 Keep this in mind when you’re setting dates for the items in your Eleventy collections.